 The big question is, how do you make it there?

 What You Need to Know About Google Core Updates

-The first thing to realize is that Google updates and tweaks its search algorithms nearly daily.
+The first thing to realize is that Google updates and tweaks google's algorithms nearly daily.
 Some of these are well-known (such as Panda, which was designed to punish sites with low quality content while favoring those with compelling, high quality content) but most are rolled out with little to no fanfare.

-A core update is one in which the search giant makes “significant, broad changes to our search algorithms and systems” to “ensure that overall, we’re delivering on our mission to present relevant and authoritative content to searchers.”
+A core update is one in which the search giant makes “significant, broad changes to our search query algorithms and systems” to “ensure that overall, we’re delivering on our mission to present relevant and authoritative content to searchers.”

 These are broad changes that can result in notable effects (e.g., drops or gains in the search engine results pages).
 If your site does experience a dip, don’t panic!
-A core change may affect your ranking, but as Google advises, “We want to ensure [websites] don’t try to fix the wrong things.
+A core change may affect your google rankings, but as Google advises, “We want to ensure [websites] don’t try to fix the wrong things.
 Moreover, there might not be anything to fix at all.”